|Nutrition Facts (per serving)|

 Split each cake to create 4 equal layers.
 Wrap in plastic wrap and freeze the layers.

-Using the same cake pans, make the ice cream layers.
+Using the same two cake pans, plus the third that was set aside, make the ice cream layers.
 Cover a clean and dry cake pan with plastic wrap.
 Soften the pistachio ice cream so it is easy to spread, but not melted.
 Spread in the cake pan, cover with plastic wrap and flatten.
 Freeze solid.

 Repeat with the chocolate and strawberry ice cream.
 All three layers of ice cream, as well as the split cake layers, should be frozen solid.